Key Points

 This matters because it is impossible to predict, looking at any individual firm, whether it will be a fast adopter that gains market share or a slow mover that loses it.
 From the outside, the best one can say is that the industry-level outcome will reflect some mix of both — but the path there will involve considerable turbulence for individual firms and their workers.

-Most studies start from a database of tasks — typically O*NET in the United States or ISCO-08 internationally — and seek to assess the suitability of each task to being performed by AI.
+Most task-based studies start from a database of tasks — typically O*NET in the United States or ISCO-08 internationally — and seek to assess the suitability of each task to being performed by AI.
 The methods vary: some survey job-holders, some consult labour market or AI experts, and some use language models themselves to evaluate task descriptions.
 Having scored each task, researchers aggregate over all the tasks in a job to produce an occupational exposure score.

 Across the major studies, a reasonably consistent picture emerges.
 Clerical and administrative occupations face the highest automation risk — roles like data entry, bookkeeping, and general office administration, in which a large share of tasks involve processing structured information in predictable ways.
-Professional and semi-professional occupations — particularly in finance, IT and legal services — face high exposure, but a greater share of this is likely to take the form of augmentation rather than outright displacement, at least in the near term.
+Professional and semi-professional occupations — particularly in IT, finance and legal services — face high exposure, but a greater share of this is likely to take the form of augmentation rather than outright displacement, at least in the near term.
 Roles requiring physical presence, manual dexterity or direct human interaction — care work, construction, hospitality — are the least exposed.

 There is a striking distributional pattern here.
 Unlike previous waves of automation, which disproportionately affected lower-paid manual and routine cognitive workers, AI exposure skews towards higher-educated, higher-paid, and disproportionately female workers.6 Administrative and secretarial work, for instance, is roughly 80% female in the UK.
 This has important implications for the design of policy responses.